WHATSAPP-DATA-BUFFET/WhatsApp-Medi-Buddy/README.md

 6. Scan the QR code to chat with the bot.

+**Note**:
-Note: The generated webhook will be active for 72 hours only.
+The generated webhook will be active for 72 hours only.
+Due to Vonage account limitations, interactions are limited to approximately 15 message exchanges (sending and receiving messages) per account.

 ## Project Structure